 In the absence of mitigation, there is potential for adverse ecological affects given the findings of the further surveys.
-Mitigation to address potential adverse ecological affects of disturbance and harm to GCN from the Development will be detailed in a Method Statement submitted as part of an EPSM mitigation licence application to Natural England.
-Construction works can commence in line with the requirements of this EPSM licence once this licence is granted by Natural England.
+Mitigation to address potential adverse ecological effects of disturbance and harm to water vole from the Development within the location of two crossing points in fields L1 and O, which will be addressed through a displacement licence approach.
+Mitigation to address potential adverse ecological effects of disturbance and harm to GCN from the Development will be detailed in a NLMS submitted separately to this report.
+Construction works can commence in line with the requirements of the NLMS under the supervision of a suitably experienced ecologist to mitigate for these affects.

-The design of the Development will avoid and retain all known on-site ponds, hedgerows and woodland habitats, with appropriate buffer zones, mitigation and licencing measures provided.
+The design of the Development will avoid and retain all known on-site ponds, hedgerows, and woodland habitats, with appropriate buffer zones, mitigation measures provided.
 With the application of mitigation outlined in Section 4, a low adverse temporary impact is anticipated on habitats and species identified in this report during construction.

-In order to increase the biodiversity value of the Site, and to adhere to Government guidance set out in the NPPF, a range of enhancement measures have been provided, which are detailed within the BEMP and Biodiversity Metrics Assessment Report which accompanies the planning application.
-The BEMP has been drafted in consultation with the BBCT.
+In order to increase the biodiversity value of the Site, and to adhere to Government guidance set out in the NPPF6, a range of enhancement measures have been provided, which are detailed within the BEMP24 and Biodiversity Metrics Assessment Report which accompanies the planning application.
+The BEMP24 has been drafted in consultation with the BBCT.

 Further enhancement measures have been provided for a range of protected species.
-These will have an overall positive impact on habitats, with wildflower planting providing food sources for pollinators, along with two new HEAs which will provide connectivity for commuting bats, badgers, reptiles and other mammals to Allerthorpe Common SSSI to the north of the Site and to the west of the Site.
+These will have an overall positive impact on habitats, with wildflower planting providing food sources for pollinators, along with a new HEA which will provide connectivity for commuting bats, badgers, reptiles, and other mammals to Allerthorpe Common SSSI to the north of the Site and into the wider landscape.

 The creation of native species grassland, primarily between and beneath the solar panels, and wildflower meadows (outside of fenced areas), will also create a large quantum of new habitat that would not be possible in the absence of the Development.
-The proposed habitat creation and enhancement will result in a marked increase in biodiversity value as a result of the Development, and as reported in the Biodiversity Metric Assessment report, delivers an overall net gain of 114.73%.
+The proposed habitat creation and enhancement will result in a marked increase in biodiversity value as a result of the Development, and as reported in the Biodiversity Metric Assessment report, delivers an overall net gain of 134.46%.